-According to the Ministry of Industry and Information Technology, (MIIT), profit growth in these enterprises, which have annual revenues exceeding 20 million yuan, was 4.4 percentage point higher than all other industrial sectors.
+According to the Ministry of Industry and Information Technology, (MIIT), profit growth in these enterprises, which have annual revenues exceeding 20 million yuan, was 4.4 percentage points higher than all other industrial sectors.

 KPI and Results focused.
 We are the most visible Marketing Agency for China.
 Not because of huge spending but because of our SMART Strategies.
 Let us help you with: E-Commerce, Search Engine Optimization, Advertising, Weibo, WeChat, WeChat Store & PR.

-MIIT data revealed that combined profits of agricultural and sideline product processing companies reached 169.35 trillion yuan.
+MIIT data revealed that the combined profits of agricultural and sideline product processing companies reached 169.35 trillion yuan.
 This is 8.9 percent more than the company’s annual earnings.
-However, the combined profits of tea, liquor and beverage manufacturers increased 5.6 percent to 208.02 trillion yuan.
+However, the combined profits of tea, liquor, and beverage manufacturers increased 5.6 percent to 208.02 trillion yuan.

 Retail sales of beverages jumped 21.6% year-on-year in November 2020.
 Grain, oil, and food commodities saw a 7.7 percent increase.

 The combined profits of China’s largest food processing companies increased 9.4 percent in the first ten months of 2020 to 485.26 billion Yuan.